StyraInc/regal/docs/cli.md

 mode checks from before OPA 1.0 have now been made default checks in OPA, and only two additional checks are currently provided by the `--strict` flag.
 Those are both important checks not covered by Regal though, so our recommendation is to run `opa check --strict` against your policies before linting with Regal.

-## Community

-For questions, discussions and announcements related to Styra products, services and open source projects, please join the Styra community on [Slack](https://inviter.co/styra)!